hamhamtrain/hamhamtrain/README.md

   you may take inspo from my skins just dont full-on copy em

-  im ok w/ rp just not erp or anything like that, ask first if u wanna ship rp
+  not much of a roleplayer, but its still fine to rp w/ me - just no erp

   im not on super often but im usually on when im not super busy